-Colour appears in a diamond as a pale yellow.
-This is because of the presence of nitrogen when the diamond was formed under the Earths crust.
+Colour appears in a diamond as a pale yellow or brown.
+This is because of the presence of nitrogen when the diamond is formed.

 A grading scale from D to Z is used to grade the lack of colour in a diamond.

 Diamonds with a higher colour grade are rarer and more valuable than a diamond with a lower colour grade.

 This scale was created by the Gemmological Institute of America (GIA).
 GIA are one of the largest and most respected diamond grading labs in the world.
 Their Colour scale is also the most universally accepted.